Scarabyte/SSW690-Project/docs/StatusUpdates/SSW 690 Weekly Status Update 20180930.md

   * Work on Sprint 2 backlog items.
   * Continue research to find any way we can optimize our software.

 Note: I'm on travel for three weeks beginning 10/08.
-I'll be able to work while traveling but my responsses may be delayed and my attendance in group meetings/classes may be impacted.
+I'll be able to work while traveling but my responses may be delayed and my attendance in group meetings/classes may be impacted.

 ##### Rakshith: